-Contingent liabilities are not recognized in the parent company financial statements.
+Contingent liabilities are not recognized in the consolidated financial statements.
 These are disclosed unless the possibility of an outflow of resources embodying economic benefits is remote.
-Contingent assets are not recognized in the parent company financial statements but disclosed when an inflow of economic benefits is probable.
+Contingent assets are not recognized in the consolidated financial statements but disclosed when an inflow of economic benefits is probable.